angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ## What is LinkedSignal?

-`linkedSignal` is an experimental signal that Angular 19 introduces to help you manage state that automatically syncs with other signals.
-In simple terms, it’s a writable signal that resets itself when the value of its source signal changes.
+A Linked Signal is an experimental feature that Angular 19 introduces to help you manage state that automatically syncs with other signals.
+In simple terms, we receive a writable signal that resets itself when the value of its source signal changes.
+A Linked Signal can be created by using the [`linkedSignal()` factory function](https://next.angular.dev/api/core/linkedSignal).

-LinkedSignal has the following characteristics:
+A Linked Signal has the following characteristics:

-- **Writable and Reactive**: Like [`signal`](https://angular.dev/guide/signals#writable-signals), we can update the value of a `linkedSignal` manually, but it also responds to changes in its source.
+- **Writable and Reactive**: Like a [`signal`](https://angular.dev/guide/signals#writable-signals), we can update the value of a Linked Signal manually, but it also responds to changes in its source.
 - **A Combination of Signal and Computed**: It’s like [`computed`](https://angular.dev/guide/signals#computed-signals) because it derives its value from other signals, but it stays writable, allowing us to override it when needed.

-## Basic Usage of LinkedSignal
+## Basic Usage of Linked Signal

 To see how it works, let’s look at a complete example.
-Here, we’re using `linkedSignal` to keep track of the first book in a list.
+Here, we’re using a Linked Signal to keep track of the first book in a list, created by the `linkedSignal()` factory function.
 Whenever the list of books changes, the `firstBook` signal will automatically reset to the first book in the updated list.

 ```typescript